cgpeanut/terraform-ansible-aws/README.md

 Terraform Backends:

-1. Determines how a state is stored.
+- Determines how a state is stored.
-2, By default, state is stored on local disk.
+- By default, state is stored on local disk.
-3. Variables cannot be used as input to Terraform block.
+- Variables cannot be used as input to Terraform block.

-#Set S3 backend for persisting TF state file remotely, ensure bucket already exits
-# And that AWS user being used by TF has read/write perms
+## Intructions on how to create an S3 bucket for terraform backend. ##

+1. login to terraform control node.

+$ cd $HOME/iac-deploy-tf-ansible
+$ aws s3api create-bucket --bucket terraformstatebucket041520
+$ vim backend.tf

+##### backend.tf #####

 terraform {
   required_version = ">=0.12.0"
   required_providers {